Foreign policy of the first Trump administration: Responses to chemical weapons in Syria

-On April 7, 2017, Trump ordered the United States Navy to launch cruise missiles at Shayrat Air Base in response to the Khan Shaykhun chemical attack.
+On April 7, 2017, Trump ordered the United States Navy to launch a cruise missile at Shayrat Air Base in response to the Khan Shaykhun chemical attack.
 The missile attack had wide international support and was highly praised by the majority of Republicans as well as Democratic senators.
 The move drew criticism from Russia, whom the United States had warned in advance about the attack.
 Although Russian anti-missile defenses such as S-300's failed to deter the missile attack, Russian forces suffered minimal damage, as the United States had deliberately avoided striking areas of the base used by Russia.
 Russian Prime Minister Dmitry Medvedev criticized the strike as "good news for terrorists".

 Trump later addressed the nation from Mar-a-Lago in Florida on the strikes on Syria in April 2017, where he stated "I ordered a targeted military strike on the airfield in Syria from where the chemical attack was launched.
 It is in this vital national security interest of the United States to prevent and deter the spread and use of deadly chemical weapons.
 There can be no dispute that Syria used banned chemical weapons, violated its obligations under the Chemical Weapons Convention and ignored the urging of the U.N.
 Security Council.
 Years of previous attempts at changing Assad's behavior have all failed and failed very dramatically.
 As a result the refugee crisis continues to deepen and the region continues to destabilize, threatening the United States and its allies.
 Tonight I call on all civilized nations to join us in seeking to end the slaughter and bloodshed in Syria and also to end terrorism of all kinds and all types".

 According to investigative journalist Bob Woodward, Trump had ordered his defense secretary James Mattis to assassinate Syrian president Bashar al-Assad after the chemical attack in April 2017, but Mattis declined; Trump denied doing so.

 In response to the Douma chemical attack in Syria, in April 2018, Trump ordered missile strikes against the Assad regime targeting alleged chemical weapons compounds; the U.S. led strikes were carried out along with the United Kingdom and France.